 1857 – Thomas Moore Statue, College St., Dublin

-At the junction of College Street and Westmoreland Street, stranded on a traffic island with a disused public toilet is this statue to the Irish bard Thomas Moore.
+At the junction of College Street and Westmoreland Street, once stranded on a traffic island with a disused public toilet (now removed) is this statue to the Irish bard Thomas Moore.
 The sculptor was commissioned by a committee, but the result was poorly received in architectural circles.
-The Irish Builder described it as “that horrible exportation from London, the Moore Statue”.
+The Irish Builder described it as “the hideous caricature of our national bard” and also “that horrible exportation from London, the Moore Statue”.

 Appropriately for a statue beside public washrooms, one of Moore’s most famous tunes is “The Meeting Of The Waters.”